ibme-qubic/svbdoc/doc/tests/biexp.rst

  - The learning rate
  - The batch size (NB this cannot exceed the number of time points)
+ - The size of the sample taken from the posterior when set independently of the batch size
  - The prior distribution of the parameter
  - The initial posterior distribution of the parameters
  - The use of the numerical (sample-based) calculation of the KL